-You could argue that the social dystopia of the late 2010s is fuelled by a general rejection of a collective humanity.
+You could argue that the social dystopia of the late 2010s is fueled by a general rejection of a collective humanity.
 A study in February 2017 by the University of Pittsburgh showed that American adults who spend more than two hours a day on social media felt twice as closed-off than their peers.
 Of course, the fact that feelings of isolation are expressed in a planet that’s never been more connected is a paradox.
 As people and nations regress into themselves, culture has become a wide-ranging exchange of new ideas online .
 Some of them, especially in music, aren’t originating in North America.
 It’s clear that Latin music and K-pop have made serious headways into primarily English-speaking markets.
 Last year, BTS scored the first Billboard Hot 100-charting singles by a Korean group with “DNA” and "MIC Drop," while there are no less than seven reggaeton songs crushing Spotify’s Global Top 50 chart at the time of this writing.
 Maybe the commercial value and cultural cache of music worldwide is no longer directly proportional to how North American it is or how much of it is sung in English.

-In the past, albums like Paul Simon’s Graceland and Vampire Weekend’s self-titled have drawn from other cultures, but they were still criticised as “cultural tourists” appropriating without context.
+In the past, albums like Paul Simon’s Graceland and Vampire Weekend’s self-titled have drawn from other cultures, but they were still criticized as “cultural tourists” appropriating without context.
 The African elements are an exotic novelty, no matter how reverent the musicians are (they were still benefiting from white privilege, too).
 What’s being marketed here is an otherness.
 Music from Africa or Asia or Latin America exists in opposition to the established “normal” of western identity, which is the key to its appeal in that part of the world.
 For decades, music with centuries of history has mainly been marketed and consumed in bad faith as “world music.”
 But as the internet has allowed pop music from other countries to disseminate more easily, that's no longer the case.

 The self-described “K-pop trash” fandoms could give a flying fuck about whether or not the boys in BTS or the girls in Red Velvet play into their predisposed fantasies about East Asia.
 They’re in it for the music and the personas of the band members.
 Plus, K-pop is still mostly sung in Korean, so the sheer miracle that famously language-averse North American audiences are meeting these artists on their own terms is rather remarkable, and representative of a more open-minded musical consumption.
 In this emerging world, it’s not just diasporas listening to their respective musics, though those groups play an enormous part, especially the substantial chunk of the US that speaks Spanish as their first language.